tirtharajsinha/computer-vision/README.md

 # computer-vision
-this repository is storehouse for all of my computer vision works.
+this repository is storehouse for my computer vision works.